trucyber/Risk-Assessment-Framework/README.md

 <img src="https://github.com/callmead/Risk-Assessment-VDB-Extension/blob/master/images/cwe-prods.png"><br>

-### Contact
+### Updates
-Contact the authors for more details and updated version.
+We are in the process of refining and releasing code on the repository, contact the authors for more details and updated information.